 Straight from the Heart,

-Lisa Elliott is an inspirational speaker and award-winning author of The Ben Ripple and soon to be published Dancing in the Rain.
-Additionally she has written articles for Just Between Us Magazine and devotionals for theStory.
-She and her pastor-husband, David, have four children (3 on earth, 1 in heaven) and serve the Lord together in London, Ontario, Canada.
+Lisa Elliott is an inspirational speaker and award-winning author of The Ben Ripple and Dancing in the Rain.
+Additionally, she has written articles for Just Between Us Magazine and devotionals for theStory.
+She and her pastor-husband, David, have four children (3 on earth, 1 in heaven) and serve the Lord together in Ottawa, Ontario, Canada.